The Flower Palace

 Three soldier trainees were to be given newly designated posts.
 Dohyun had his eyes on a very specific one.
 After all, he needed to prove his loyalty and that he was not the son of traitors.

 He stood between two other men, both as well-built as he was, but he raised his chest proudly, demonstrating his strength and capability.
-Today, they all wore the royal uniform -- a deep red robe adorned with exquisite embroidery and a golden flower blooming on the chest, the symbol of Hwachon, the city of flowers.
+Today, they all wore the royal uniform: a deep maroon robe adorned with exquisite golden embroidery and a golden flower blooming on the chest, the symbol of Hwachon, the town of flowers.

 "Hey…I heard there's going to be two royal guards.
 You think you'll get in?
 I think I'm definitely getting in, though."